tireddy2/hsm-pqc/draft-ietf-pquip-pqc-hsm-constrained.md

 Since the iteration count follows a geometric distribution (as described in {{mldsa-rej-sampling}}), the expected signing time can be computed analytically as the fixed setup cost plus the per-iteration cost multiplied by the expected number of iterations from Table {{Expected_Attempts}}.
-Implementations MAY instead measure average signing time empirically over a sufficiently large number of signing operations, using independent messages and, where applicable, independent randomness, to validate against the analytical model on the target hardware.
+Implementations may instead measure average signing time empirically over a sufficiently large number of signing operations, using independent messages and, where applicable, independent randomness, to validate against the analytical model on the target hardware.
 This approach requires identifying a message, key, and randomness combination that results in the expected iteration count.